-- (i) NABERS for Offices;

-- (ii) NABERS for Hotels;

-- (iii) NABERS for Shopping Centres;

-- (iv) NABERS for Data Centres;

-- (v) NABERS for Hospitals; or

-- (vi) NABERS for Apartment Buildings;

-- (b) the NABERS Rating excludes any GreenPower in accordance with clause 5.4(d);

-- (c) the NABERS Rating meets the eligibility criteria applied in clause 8.8.3;

-- (d) all sources of on-site electricity generation have been identified; and - (e) all electricity generated from sources of On-site Unaccounted Electricity (as referred to in Method 4) has been metered and recorded over the Rating Period. - 8.8.2 For the purposes of this clause 8.8: - (a) the NABERS Rating is a current NABERS rating that will be used to calculate Energy Savings; - (b) the Historical Baseline NABERS Rating is a previous NABERS Rating for the same NABERS Building, and is used for Calculation Method 2 at Step 2 of Method 4; - (c) the Rating Period is the time over which measurements were taken to establish the NABERS Rating or the Historical Baseline NABERS Rating for the NABERS Building; - (d) the Current Rating Year is the year for which Energy Savings Certificates will be created, and is the year that the Rating Period ended for the NABERS Rating; and - (e) the Baseline Rating Year is the year that the Rating Period ended for the Historical Baseline NABERS Rating. - 8.8.3 The NABERS Rating must: - (a) if using Calculation Method 1: - exceed the Benchmark NABERS Rating from Table A20 of Schedule A by at least 0.5 stars; and - (ii) be the first NABERS Rating for the building; and - (iii) not be obtained in order to comply with any mandatory legal requirement imposed through a statutory or regulatory instrument of any jurisdiction, including, but not limited to, the Commercial Building Disclosure Program. - (b) exceed the Historical Baseline NABERS Rating by at least 0.5 stars if using Calculation Method 2. - 8.8.4 When calculating a Benchmark NABERS Rating using Calculation Method 2 at step 2 of Method 4: - (a) the Benchmark NABERS Rating can only be calculated using a fixed Historical Baseline NABERS Rating which was calculated no more than 7 years before the end date of the Current Rating Year; or - (b) if this Calculation Method is to be used for Additional Energy Savings and the fixed Historical Baseline NABERS Rating does not meet the requirements of clause 8.8.4(a), it must be reset using a previous NABERS Rating that is at least 7 years later than the end date of the Rating Period for the previous fixed Historical Baseline NABERS Rating; - (c) the Historical Baseline NABERS Rating must meet the 'similar configuration' criteria that has been determined by the Scheme Administrator which is listed in the NABERS Baseline Method Guide. - 8.8.5 The Implementation Date is the end date of the first Rating Period for which Energy Savings will be calculated under clause 8.8.7. - 8.8.6 The Energy Saver is: - (a) the person whose name is identified on the NABERS Rating certificate, or as issued by the NABERS National Administrator, in respect of the NABERS Rating.
+- (vi) NABERS for Apartment Buildings; - (vii) NABERS for Residential Aged Care; or - (viii) NABERS for Retirement Living; - (b) the NABERS Rating excludes any GreenPower in accordance with clause 5.4(d); - (c) the NABERS Rating meets the eligibility criteria applied in clause 8.8.3; - (d) all sources of on-site electricity generation have been identified; and - (e) all electricity generated from sources of On-site Unaccounted Electricity (as referred to in Method 4) has been metered and recorded over the Rating Period. - 8.8.2 For the purposes of this clause 8.8: - (a) the NABERS Rating is a current NABERS rating that will be used to calculate Energy Savings; - (b) the Historical Baseline NABERS Rating is a previous NABERS Rating for the same NABERS Building, and is used for Calculation Method 2 at Step 2 of Method 4; - (c) the Rating Period is the time over which measurements were taken to establish the NABERS Rating or the Historical Baseline NABERS Rating for the NABERS Building; - (d) the Current Rating Year is the year for which Energy Savings Certificates will be created, and is the year that the Rating Period ended for the NABERS Rating; and - (e) the Baseline Rating Year is the year that the Rating Period ended for the Historical Baseline NABERS Rating-; and - (e)(f) forward creation of Energy Savings Certificates in respect of Energy Savings for an Implementation must be calculated using Calculation Method 2.

+8.8.3 The NABERS Rating must:

+- (a) if using Calculation Method 1: - (i) exceed the Benchmark NABERS Rating from Table A20 of Schedule A by at least 0.5 stars; and - (ii) be the first NABERS Rating for the building; and - (iii) not be obtained in order to comply with any mandatory legal requirement imposed through a statutory or regulatory instrument of any jurisdiction, including, but not limited to, the Commercial Building Disclosure Program. - (b) exceed the Historical Baseline NABERS Rating by at least 0.5 stars if using Calculation Method 2. - 8.8.4 When calculating a Benchmark NABERS Rating using Calculation Method 2 at step 2 of Method 4: - (a) the Benchmark NABERS Rating can only be calculated using a fixed Historical Baseline NABERS Rating which was calculated no more than 7 years before the end date of the Current Rating Year; or - (b) if this Calculation Method is to be used for Additional Energy Savings and the fixed Historical Baseline NABERS Rating does not meet the requirements of clause 8.8.4(a), it must be reset using a previous NABERS Rating that is at least 7 years later than the end date of the Rating Period for the previous fixed Historical Baseline NABERS Rating;

-(b) the building owner or manager of the building or buildings identified on the NABERS Rating certificate if the person's name is not identified on the NABERS Rating certificate,
+- (c) the Historical Baseline NABERS Rating must meet the 'similar configuration' criteria that has been determined by the Scheme Administrator which is listed in the NABERS Baseline Method Guide. - 8.8.5 The Implementation Date is the end date of the first Rating Period for which Energy Savings will be calculated under clause 8.8.7. - 8.8.6 The Energy Saver is: - (a) the person whose name is identified on the NABERS Rating certificate, or - (b) the building owner or manager of the building or buildings identified on the NABERS Rating certificate if the person's name is not identified on the NABERS Rating certificate, - as issued by the NABERS National Administrator, in respect of the NABERS Rating.